HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

 {{ figure_markup(
   content="+85%",
-  caption="TODO.",
-  classes="big-number",
-  sheets_gid="TODO",
-  sql_file="TODO.sql",
+  caption="Increase in adoption of `Permissions-Policy` on mobile sites.", classes="big-number", sheets_gid="1799124531", sql_file="security_headers_prevalence.sql",
 ) }}

-We're seeing an 85% relative increase in adoption for `Permissions-Policy` from 2021's data (1.3%) to 2022's data (2.5%) for mobile requests and similar trend for desktop requests too.
+We're seeing an 85% relative increase in adoption for `Permissions-Policy` from 2021's data (1.3%) to 2022's data (2.4%) for mobile requests and similar trend for desktop requests too.
 The deprecated `Feature-Policy` shows a minuscule increase of 1 percentage point between last year's data and this year's which demonstrates that users are keeping pace with web browsers' specification changes.

 Besides being used as an HTTP header, this feature can be used within `<iframe>` elements as follows: